matteomanzo-zz/CV/README.md

 ###Entrepreneurship

-I see opportunities everywhere, that is why I am running a startup in my hometown, where we gather artisans from Tuscany to craft handmade shoes and keep the tradition alive.
+I see opportunities everywhere, and I do everything to bring them to life.
+In my hometown, which is full of leather artisans, I created a network to connect the local artisans to the customers who want to buy handmade shoes, thus keeping the craftmanship tradition alive.
 I also have a shop on [Etsy](https://www.etsy.com/shop/Rogante).

 ###Do it Yourself!